 The biggest threat to any computer is having it fall into the wrong hands, so restricting physical access is most important.
 And the threat isn't just from theft or those with mischief in mind, it can be data loss or damage done by accident, too.

 Hand-in-hand with protecting physical access is having a proper Admin account with a secure login password.
 This is especially important for notebook computers and portable devices that may go missing, and machines shared by two or more people.
-Create a 7-8 character password, make it a good one, and write it down somewhere safe to make sure you don't forget it.
+Create a unique password, make it a good one, and write it down somewhere safe to make sure you don't forget it.
 (You can give yourself a hint, too, when you set it up.)
+No one else should have your password; if you share a machine, setup an account and password for each user.

 You can require a password to wake from screen saver/sleep to protect your computer if you step away for a moment.
 Turn on your Firewall if it's not already on by default.
 And be sure to disable automatic login at startup in the Security pane of System Preferences under its General tab:

-Options here include requiring password to wake from sleep, disabling auto login (must be checked for password protection at login), the option of locking all System Pref panes (the lil' padlock in lower-left corner), automatic log-out after a set time of inactivity, and more.
-Recommended settings for least bothersome security options are shown.
+Options here include requiring password to wake from sleep, disable auto login (must be checked for password protection at login), automatic log-out after a set time, and more.
+Recommended settings are shown.

-Then there's the FileVault tab (above): Here you can set a master password and encrypt everything on your hard drive - but we DO NOT recommend doing so.
+Then there's the FileVault tab (shown above): Here you can set a master password and encrypt everything on your hard drive - NOT recommended.
 Encryption will slow ops a bit, and if you lose the master password all is lost.
 FileVault is there with industrial-strength encryption if you really want it, but you'd need a _serious_ reason to make it worthwhile.
-Unless you carry around national security secrets, hospital medical records or some sensitive database, using FileVault is overkill for most people.
-You are well protected by using passwords without the added hassles of encryption.
+FileVault is overkill for most people; you are well protected by passwords without the hassle of encryption.